HUMAN-ELEPHANT COEXISTENCE IN THE SPOTLIGHT

 Communicating and educating people about elephants and conflict goes a long way.
 Get creative and use your voice to spread awareness and help raise the much-needed funds for artists and scientists working towards human-elephant coexistence.

-You can advocate, create and sign petitions, and volunteer with organisations that work with elephants and help rescue exploited elephants.
+You can advocate, create and sign petitions, and volunteer with organizations that work with elephants and help rescue exploited elephants.

 It is also important to recognize where and how these majestic creatures are exploited and abused.
 Here are some things you should not do:

-- Don't visit elephant “shelters”.
-Many such shelters are money making schemes.
+• Don't visit elephant “shelters”.
+Many such shelters are money-making schemes.
 To train elephants to interact with people, elephants are often beaten and abused.
-If you want to visit a shelter, make sure you research them thoroughly to ensure they are an ethical organisation.
+If you want to visit a shelter, make sure you research them thoroughly to ensure they are an ethical organization.

 If you come across a situation or place where elephants are being exploited, please bring it to the notice of the appropriate authorities.